Get the ArenaCoach Desktop App

 Is Demonology Warlock good in Midnight Season 1?

-Demonology Warlock is B tier in Solo Shuffle with a 54.5% win rate at 1,845+ rating.
-It is a middle-of-the-pack option in the current meta.
+Demonology Warlock is C tier in Solo Shuffle with a 49.3% round win rate this season.
+It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Demonology Warlock in PvP?